mrspeaker/Omega500/README.md

     new Ω.SpriteSheet("res/chars.png", 25, 45, 3)

 This will create a spritesheet twice as wide, and twice as high as the original.
 The top left part of the sheet will be the original sprites.
 The top right will have each cell flipped horizontally.
-The bottom left will have each cell flipped verticallys, and the bottom right will be flipped both horizonatlly and vertically.
+The bottom left will have each cell flipped vertically, and the bottom right will be flipped both horizontally and vertically.

 ### Animation